namhyung/uftrace/doc/uftrace-replay.md

 \--no-comment
 :   Do not show comments of returned functions.

--k, \--kernel
-:   Trace kernel functions (and events) as well as user functions (and events).
-    This options has no meaning and so is deprecated now.
-It will always show kernel functions and events if exists.
-If you want to hide kernel functions, please use `-N .@kernel` to filter out all kernel functions (for the regex match).

 \--kernel-full
 :   Show all kernel functions and events occurred outside of user functions.
-    This option is the inverse of `--kernel-skip-out`.

-\--kernel-skip-out
-:   Do not show kernel functions called outside of user functions.
-This option
-    is deprecated and set to true by default.

 \--kernel-only
 :   Show kernel functions only without user functions.